 Finally, a place for movie buffs to share insights with fellow film fanatics!
-View a film at leisure in prep for this fun weekly meet-up or come with your repertoire of films past and get ready to delve deep into the hidden (and obvious) themes behind your favorites and explore some missed gems too.
+View a film at leisure in prep for this fun monthly meet-up or come with your repertoire of films past and get ready to delve deep into the hidden (and obvious) themes behind your favorites and explore some missed gems too.

 *No previous film studies experience is necessary.